Cananga odorata: Description

+Taxonomy

+The species was first described as Uvaria odorata in 1785 by Jean-Baptiste Lamarck, and published in the book Encyclopédie Méthodique.
+In 1855, British botanists Joseph Dalton Hooker and Thomas Thomson transferred it to the current genus in their book Flora Indica.

+The genus Cananga is placed in the family Annonaceae, subfamily Ambavioideae, with sister genera Ambavia, Cleistopholis, Cyathocalyx, Drepananthus, Lettowianthus, Meiocarpidium, Mezzettia and Tetrameranthus.
+Cananga contains only two species, the subject species and Cananga brandisiana.

+Two varieties are recognised: C. odorata var. fruticosa, and the autonym C. odorata var. odorata.

+Etymology

+The name Cananga is derived from the Malay word kananga.
+'Ylang-ylang' is the Spanish spelling of the Tagalog name for the tree, ilang-ilang.
+A common mistranslation is 'flower of flowers'.

+Common names

+In English, it is also called perfume tree, Macassar oil tree, or fragrant cananga.
+It is called *kanaŋa in Malay, Ngaju Dayak, Makassarese, Sundanese, Old Javanese, Buruese and Manggarai.

+Polynesian names include mataʻoi or motoʻoi (Cook Islands), mohokoi (Tonga), mosoʻoi (Samoa), motoʻoi (Hawaii), and mokosoi, mokasoi or mokohoi (Fiji).
+Other traditional names include sampangi (Telugu).

 Distribution and habitat

-The plant is native to Maritime Southeast Asia and Near Oceania, from the Philippines, Malaysia, Indonesia, New Guinea, the Solomon Islands, and Queensland, Australia.
-It is also native to parts of Thailand, and Vietnam.
-It has been introduced to other tropical regions in the Pacific Islands, South Asia, Africa, and the Americas.
-It is commonly grown in Madagascar, Polynesia, Melanesia, Micronesia, and the Comoros Islands.
+The plant is native to Vietnam, Thailand, Peninsula Malaysia, Borneo, Java, Sumatra, Sulawesi, the Lesser Sunda Islands, the Philippines, New Guinea, the Solomon Islands and the Australian state of Queensland.
+It has been introduced to other tropical parts of Asia from India to Taiwan, as well as parts of Africa, central America and the Caribbean.

 It grows in full or partial sun, and prefers the acidic soils of its native rainforest habitat.
 Ylang-ylang has been cultivated in temperate climates under conservatory conditions.

-In Madagascar, it is grown in plantations with Hewittia malabarica (L.) Suresh as a groundcover plant.

 Ecology

 Its clusters of black fruit are an important food item for birds, such as the collared imperial pigeon, purple-tailed imperial pigeon, Zoe's imperial pigeon, superb fruit dove, pink-spotted fruit dove, coroneted fruit dove, orange-bellied fruit dove, and wompoo fruit dove.
 The Sulawesi red-knobbed hornbill serves as an effective seed disperser for C. odorata.